TcMenu/documentation/content/products/arduino-libraries/taskmanager-io/programming-arduino-using-tasks-tutorial.md

             "/products/arduino-libraries/io-abstraction/programming-arduino-using-tasks-tutorial/"]
 +++

-In this tutorial for IoAbstraction's taskManager I explain the differences between traditional loop based programming; which is very common on the Arduino platform and event based programming based on taskManager.
+In this tutorial for TaskManagerIO I explain the differences between traditional loop based programming; which is very common on the Arduino platform and event based programming based on taskManager.